 I know this topic is not as cut and dry as that as I know many couples who were arranged and have fallen in love but since that pivotal moment where I questioned the system, I have always been dead set on getting myself a so-called “love marriage”.

-Just like in all the cliche RomComs I’d watched, I’d imagined bumping into the man of dreams in a scenario where I accidently spill my coffee on him and mid-way through profusely apologising, he asks me out on a date.
-I don’t think Bollywood helped either because I’d day dream about my potential Rahul Khanna running down the street with wind blowing in his hair KKHH and KKKG style.
+Just like in all the cliche RomComs I’d watched, I’d imagined bumping into the man of dreams in a scenario where I accidentally spill my coffee on him and mid-way through profusely apologising, he asks me out on a date.
+I don’t think Bollywood helped either because I’d daydream about my potential Rahul Khanna running down the street with wind blowing in his hair KKHH and KKKG style.

-Don’t get me wrong, I can see how arranged marriage can in fact be likened to Tinder.
+Don’t get me wrong, I can see how arranged marriage can, in fact, be likened to Tinder.
 You are judged on your age, job title, hobbies and whether you look good in your profile picture.
-Instead of having to go through the rigmaroll of swiping through all the weirdos yourself you can arrange for your family to do it for you.
+Instead of having to go through the rigmarole of swiping through all the weirdos yourself you can arrange for your family to do it for you.